 If there is an impairment indicator, then the value in use calculations for CGUs are based on long-term cash flow projections which utilise the Company's most recent ten year business plan.
 Assumptions for demand and pricing of enrichment services are based on a comprehensive internal market analysis of future market conditions with reference to external forecast data about market pricing and sales volume projections where available.
-For the years ended 31 December 2021 and 2020, no indicators for impairment or reversal of impairment have been identified.
+For the years ended 31 December 2022 indicators for reversal of impairment have been identified.